MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 # Guidelines for user identifier in UserGroup.XML

-When generating the UserGroup.XML in the submitted package, the user identifier requires:
+When generating the UserGroup.XML in the submitted Migration API package, the user identifier requires:

-- A maximum of one identifier per user in a single package.
+- A person can be identified only once in a single package
 - The 'login' attribute of the user identifier requires a UPN. **Do not** enter a non-UPN email address.